- Juvenile Services Department

 Become a Volunteer

-If interested in volunteering with Brazos County Juvenile Services contact Mr. Robert Person, volunteer coordinator, at (979) 823-3544, ext.
-278. Volunteers must complete an application, have an interview, and complete requirements of a background check.
+If interested in volunteering with Brazos County Juvenile Services contact Mr. Cornelius Gray, volunteer coordinator, at (979) 823-3544, ext.
+1820.
+Volunteers must complete an application, have an interview, and complete requirements of a background check.

 The Brazos County Juvenile Services internship program is designed to provide college students with an external experience in a specific field.
 The internship will provide the student with entry-level skills.
 This will be accomplished through observation, mentoring by staff, and assigned tasks.